akusniak/ELFE/README.md

   - `-l`: Prints the names of all linked libraries.
   - `--c-wizard` : Prints the capabilities of the filesystem on the block device where the binary is saved.

-## Prerequisites
+## 📦 Prerequisites
 - GCC compiler or an equivalent C compiler that supports C99 or later.

-## Installation
+## 🔨 Installation
 To compile ELFE, use the provided Makefile with the following commands:

 ### Compilation
 ```bash
 make all
 ```
 This command compiles the source files and links the generated object files into an executable named `elfe`.

 ### Clean Up
-To remove object files and the executable, you can use:
+To remove object files and the executable, use:
 ```bash
 make fclean
 ```
 This will clean up all compiled files, ensuring a clean state for a fresh compilation.

 ### Rebuilding
 ```bash
 make re
 ```

-This will clean up all compiled files and recompile the project from scratch.
+This command cleans up all compiled files and recompiles the project from scratch.

-## Usage
+## 🚀 Usage
-To run ELFE, you must specify the path to an ELF file as the argument.
-The program can be executed with various options to customize the output as per your needs.
+To run ELFE, specify the path to an ELF file as the argument.
+Here are some examples of how to execute the program with various options:

 ```bash
 ./elfe <path_to_elf_file> [options]